NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 Metrics and Results
 -------------------

-In the following table we compare the results achieved by our TRADE model implementation with the results achieved \
+In the following table we compare the results achieved by our TRADE model implementation with the results reported \
 in the original paper :cite:`nlp-dst-wu2019transferable`.
-Additionally, as the authors were relying on the MultiWOZ 2.0 dataset, the table includes also results achieved by TRADE model on the MultiWOZ 2.1 dataset reported in the :cite:`nlp-dst-eric2019multiwoz` paper.
+Additionally, as the authors were relying on the MultiWOZ 2.0 dataset, the table includes also results achieved by TRADE model on MultiWOZ 2.1 dataset reported in the :cite:`nlp-dst-eric2019multiwoz` paper.
+We used the same parameters as the original implementation.
+The main difference is that our model does not use pre-trained embeddings which seem that it does not affect the \
+performance of the model.
+The other difference is that we used SquareAnnealing for the learning policy instead of \
+fixed learning rate.

 Following :cite:`nlp-dst-wu2019transferable`, we used two main metrics to evaluate the model performance:

  * **Joint Goal Accuracy** compares the predicted dialogue states to the ground truth at each dialogue turn, and the